-Submitting council / organisation Southern Downs Regional Council Date of council / organisation resolution LGAQ Policy Executive district LGAQ Policy Executive district 4 Number and title of motion Status of Farming Properties Motion The Department of Natural Resources and Mines review the turnover threshold levels for granting a property primary production status and gaining a valuation concession.
+Submitting council / organisation Southern Downs Regional Co uncil Date of council / organisation resolution LGAQ Policy Executive district 4 Number and title of motion Status of Farming Properties Motion The Department of Natural Resources and Mines review the turnover threshold levels for granting a property primary production status and gaining a valuation concession.
 Background The current required turnover threshold is an average of \$5,500 annual turnover for a minimum three year.
 It is felt this is much too low for granting primary production status.
 ATO has a different threshold, but it was noted this is for taxation purposes only and is more complex depending on the persons individual circumstances.
 (It should be noted that if a property owner cannot show the turnover required, they can still be granted a primary production status if they have primary production infrastructure on their property worth more than \$50,000).
 What is the desired outcome sought?
-What are the impacts (positive Council is seeking clarification for all local government at defines primary production status which then leads to a or negative) on local government?
-The positive impacts include economy. te the greater recognition of agriculture in the local LGAQ comment
+What are the impacts (positive or negative) on local authorities in relation to whe valuation concession.
+The positive impacts include Council is seeking clarification for all local government lat defines primary production status which then leads to a de the greater recognition of agriculture in the local government? economy.
+LGAQ comment